daijro/hrequests/README.md

     clean: Whether or not to sanitize the found HTML of ``<script>`` and ``<style>``
     containing: If specified, only return elements that contain the provided text.
     first: Whether or not to return just the first result.
+    raise_exception: Raise an exception if no elements are found.
+Default is True.
     _encoding: The encoding format.

 Returns: